khaas-pentaho/KettleDynamicSchemaProcessor/README.md

   1. DynamicSchemaProcessor: org.inquidia.mondrian.dynamicschemaprocessor.KettleDynamicSchemaProcessor
   2. kettleTransFile: The path to the transformation to use as the DSP.
     1. If the transformation is in the BA Server repository preface the path with jcr-solution://  For example jcr-solution://home/admin/pass-through.ktr
+  3. DataSource: Name of the Pentaho DataSource that provides data behind the cube.
+This parameter may be created by default when creating a schema.
-  3. (Optional) kettleStepName: (Default: OUTPUT) The name of the step in the Kettle transformation to read the output schema from.
+  4. (Optional) kettleStepName: (Default: OUTPUT) The name of the step in the Kettle transformation to read the output schema from.
-  4. (Optional)( schemaFieldName: (Default: schema) The name of the field in the Kettle step that contains the schema.
+  5. (Optional)( schemaFieldName: (Default: schema) The name of the field in the Kettle step that contains the schema.
-  5. (Optional) cacheEnabled: (true/false) (Default true).
+  6. (Optional) cacheEnabled: (true/false) (Default true).
 Caches the output schema for each user.
 Also caches the kettle transformation to run.
-  6. (Optional) KettleParameterHandler: The class to override the default parameter handler determining how parameters are passed into Kettle.
+  7. (Optional) KettleParameterHandler: The class to override the default parameter handler determining how parameters are passed into Kettle.

 #### Kettle Parameters: